 Source: Coates, H. (2014).
 Ensuring research integrity The role of data management in current crises.
 College & Research Libraries News, 75(11), 598-601.

-Data management is also related to the conversations in psychology, cancer research, and cell biology about challenges in reproducing and/or replicating published results.
+Data management is also related to the conversations about challenges across multiple disciplines - psychology, cancer research, cell biology, and more - in reproducing and/or replicating published results.
 Advancing our understanding of the world requires an accumulation of evidence from more than one study that supports theories about how things happen.
 Our theories are based on evidence, or data.
 Put simply, one study does not prove a theory.
-Many studies producing consistent data and results are necessary for a theory to be accepted as a likely explanation.
+Several studies producing consistent data and results are necessary for a theory to be accepted as a likely explanation.
 In order to compare, aggregate, and analyze data across multiple studies, data need to be accessible, interoperable, defined, well-documented, and citable through the use of unique identifiers.
 Another approach to describing and making these ideas practical are the FAIR Guiding Principles, which are: Findable, Accessible, Interoperable, and Reusable.